josephtownshend/myrecovery_tech_test/README.md

 - A data model is a logical representation of how the data will flow between different data entities and the relationships between them.
   - Entity Relationship Diagram

+  * Surgeon A
+    - Nurse A
+    - Nurse B
+    - Admin Assistant A

+  * Surgeon B
+    - Nurse B
+    - Nurse C
+  - Admin Assistant B

+The logic for a team is as follows:
+* There must be at least one surgeon and one nurse in a team
+* There must be at most one surgeon and one admin assistant in a team
+* Nurses and admin assistants can work in up to three teams
+* Surgeons can only work in one team